mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 5. Select **Create**.

 A JSON file will be downloaded to your computer.
 This file contains the credential that will be used by Tower.
-You will need it to configure the Tower compute environment.
+You will need it to configure the compute environment in Tower.

 You can manage your key from the **Service Accounts** page.